 With an estimated length of 24.3’ (7.4 meters), shoulder height of 15.7’ (4.8 meters), and neck length of 6.6-8.2’ (2-2.5 meters), the Paraceratherium is believed to be the largest land mammal that has ever lived, or at the very least among the largest.
 Despite this astonishing fact, this gigantic hornless rhinoceros has been largely ignored in our hobby until recently.

 Paraceratherium, also commonly known as Indricotherium or Baluchitherium, was a genus of gigantic hornless rhinoceros-like mammals, belonging to the family of the Hyracodontidae.
 Their fossils have been found in many parts of Asia, including Kazakhstan, Pakistan, India, Mongolia, and China.
-It lived from the middle Oligocene to the early Miocene, roughly from 30 to 20 million years ago, when this region of Asia was covered in lush subtropical forests and woodlands.

 At the end of the Oligocene Climate change have made its presence known all across the globe.
 This change created chaos, turning once lush and fertile environment into dusty and windswept landscape.
 In this part of the world that would be known today as Mongolia, a mighty riven once meandered across the plains creating rich forest and lush savannah.